SEO audits are the single best way to figure out why you’re not getting SEO results.

 Go to “Page Titles”:

-Enter one of your main keywords into the search bar (this will show you all pages competing for that keyword).
+Enter one of your main keywords into the search bar (this will show you all web pages on your site that are competing for that keyword).

-Look through your page titles and identify pages that might be competing for the same keywords.
+Look through your page titles and identify web pages that might be competing for the same keywords.

 Are There Redirect Issues?

-There are four types of redirects that can hurt a website’s SEO performance:
+There are four types of redirects that can hurt a website’s technical SEO performance:

 - 302 redirects